outaTiME/applause/README.md

 Type: `Boolean`
 Default: `true`

-If set to `false`, we match the pattern without `prefix` concatenation (useful when you want to lookup an simple string).
+If set to `false`, we match the pattern without `prefix` concatenation (useful when you want to lookup a simple string).

 > This only applies for simple variable lookup mechanism.